Chapters

 “Who were they?”
 Three asked bluntly.

 “There were four, as I said.
-‘Eldon Keyward’, a highly knowledgeable scholar who specializes in the Outer Planes. and dear Indrina Lamsensettle—some of you may know her?
+‘Eldon Keyward’, a highly knowledgeable scholar who specializes in the Outer Planes.
+And dear Indrina Lamsensettle—some of you may know her?
 A wonderful actress, moves in Neverwinter’s highest social circles, and quite the beauty.”
 Neverember looked again to Idris: “If I can’t have Elsabah, Indrina is a fine substitute.
 Joking, joking!” he flushed deeply as Idris did his best to remain poker-faced.
 Eli blushed instead as he pieced together the sordid implications.
 Marko scrawled the names in his notebook as Neverember continued.

 “The other two are Sarcelle Malinosh, some variety of sorcerer who plumbs mysteries I would rather know nothing about, and one of your folk,” Neverember said glancing patronisingly at Marko.
 “A wee gnome who goes by Flukespan Timbers.
 Female, I think?”